jlcafferata/agr-test/README.md

 AGR Senior test (Front side).
-This project work together with backend side (https://github.com/jlcafferata/agr-server-test)

 Proyect developed in React JS, with Typescript and Socket.io.client.

+This project work together with backend side (https://github.com/jlcafferata/agr-server-test) To verify the right works, it's recommended to run firstly backend side and, later on, start this front-end side project.

 ## Available Scripts